Hoecker-Lab/pocketoptimizer/README.rst

 When using the Dunbrack rotamer library a filter threshold can be defined which allows to filter out all rotamers that have a probability of occuring of less than the defined threshold.
 Accordingly, the threshold should be between 0 and 1 and allows to reduce the amount of sampled rotamers.
-In addition, certain chi angles can be expanded by +/- 1 Std to increase the number of possible rotamers, when using Dunbrack.
+In addition, certain chi angles can be expanded by +/- 2 Std to increase the number of possible rotamers, when using Dunbrack.

-This step defines a library (to change it repeat the step and use a different rotamer library).
 All accepted rotamers are contained in .pdb files and their energies are contained in .csv files under:

 ::